arbor-sim/arbor/doc/dev/matrix_solver.rst

 The GPU implementation of the matrix solver is more complex to improve performance and make reasonable use of the hardware's capabilities.
-In particular it trades a more complex assembly (and structure) for improved performance.
+In particular, it trades a more complex assembly (and structure) for improved performance.

 Looking back at the structure of the Hines matrix, we find that we can solve